 As of 2022, I have changed my mind on selling plant surrounds.
 Because we have a very large community of people around us, I have started giving them away to people who we are close to.
 This is with an understanding that they put a potted plant in the plant surrounds and place it in a prominent place.
 When they see it, they will see it as it as a signal of our community with us.
 The sense of community is far greater and more important than some dollars.

 ANTHONY, OUR SON, BUILDING ON OUR LAND ….
 2016:

-In July 2015, our 34 year old son Anthony has come to live with us again after ten years of being away.
-He acts as a tour manager for firms who engage him.
-These firms sign him up because they are bringing in international music bands into Australia.
-He has to work out all the tour details for each band.
-He is very detailed, practical and organising …. he loves it!!
+In July 2015, our 34-year-old son Anthony came to live with us again after ten years of being away.
+In 2016, he was still acting as a tour manager for firms that engaged him.
+These firms signed him up because they are bringing in international music bands into Australia.
+He had to work out all the tour details for each band.
+He is very detailed, practical, and organising …. he loves it!!
 He takes after his mother Harriet.

 We all went to Melbourne in July 2015 to attend the funeral of Harriet’s mother Heather Kent.
 Heather was 97 years old and the funeral was packed out.
 There were even people there who Heather wouldn’t have seen for 20 years.
 Heather was a real family and friendship woman.
 Anthony was one of the pallbearers along with the grandsons.
 Anthony suddenly experienced the value of family.
 That is why Anthony has come to live with us again after ten years of being away.
 He has become very family orientated and wants to look after us in our later years.
 He has come to love and appreciate our house built from recycled materials.
 He has come to help build ‘The Aitken Legacy’ long term.